-The Company does not recognize revenue in advance of invoicing its customers and therefore has no related contract assets.
+The Company does not recognize revenue until its right to consideration is unconditional and therefore has no related contract assets.
 The Company records a receivable when revenue is recognized prior to payment and the Company has unconditional right to payment.
 Alternatively, when payment precedes the related services, the Company records a contract liability, or deferred revenue, until its performance obligations are satisfied.
+As of

-As of April 30, 2021 and January 31, 2021, the balance of deferred revenue was \$4.4 million and \$4.1 million, respectively.
-The balances are related to cash received in advance for an interchange revenue arrangement, other up-front fees and other commuter deferred revenue, and are generally recognized within twelve months, with the exception of the interchange arrangement, which is recognized over a term of approximately ten years.
-During the three months ended April 30, 2021, approximately \$0.6 million of revenue was recognized that was included in the balance of deferred revenue as of January 31, 2021.
+October 31, 2021 and January 31, 2021, the balance of deferred revenue was \$10.1 million and \$4.1 million, respectively.
+The balances are related to cash received in advance for interchange and custodial revenue arrangements, other up-front fees and other commuter deferred revenue.
+The Company expects to recognize approximately 40% of its balance of deferred revenue as revenue over the next 12 months and the remainder thereafter.
+During the three and nine months ended October 31, 2021, approximately \$0.3 million and \$1.4 million of revenue was recognized that was included in the balance of deferred revenue as of January 31, 2021.